SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 *So carefree and full of fun*, she thought. *I could use a little of that in my life.*

 Pinkie had noticed the staring.
-"Are you okay, your face is a little red."
+“Are you okay, your face is a little red.”

-Rarity said, "Oh, I'm fine... just excited about this dress," and averting her gaze.
+Rarity said, “Oh, I'm fine… just excited about this dress,” and averting her gaze.

 Pinkie seemed to have bought it.
-"Me too!"
+“Me too!”

 Shortly after the conversation had ended, they arrived at Carousel Boutique.